sim756/sim756.Net.JsonHttp/README.md

 #### **JsonHttpClient**

-A simplified *Generic* method to get **JSON** using HTTP & get it deserialized into the Object of specified type.
+A simplified Generic method to GET or POST JSON using HTTP, & get it deserialized or serialized into the Object of specified type.

 ###### Example: